michaelkay/mame-gen/README.md

 Based on Pi-gen, this will create an image that will optimize and run the latest mame build.
 Based on https://github.com/michaelkay/pi-gen and https://gist.github.com/sonicprod/f5a7bb10fb9ed1cc5124766831e120c4

+**NOTE** This was built using the Raspberry PI OS script but it has been modified and some original functionality is now missing.
+For example, you cannot build a GUI OS.
+It build stops at stage 2 - the Lite system.

 ## Dependencies

 pi-gen runs on Debian-based operating systems.
 Currently it is only supported on